alexksikes/SimSearch/tutorial/README.md

     index.add(107048, 'weather forecasting')
     index.close()

 SimSearch has created 4 files called .xco, .yxo, .ids and .fts in ./data/sim-index/.
 The files .xco and .yco are the x and y coordinates of the binary matrix.
-This matrix represents the presence of a feature for a given item id.
-The file .ids keep track of the item ids with respect to their index in this matrix.
-The .fts keep track of the feature values.
+This matrix represents the presence of a feature for a given item.
+The file .ids keeps track of all the item ids with respect to their index in this matrix.
+Similarly the file .fts keeps track of the feature values.
 The line number of the file is the actual matrix index.

-If we'd like to build a larger index from a database, we would use an indexer.
-Let's build an index of all the plot keywords found on IMDb for this database.
+If we'd like to build a larger index from a database, we would use the indexer.
+Let's build an index with features from all the plot keywords found on this sample IMDb dataset.

     # let's create our index
     index = simsearch.FileIndex('./data/sim-index', mode='write')